 For example, you may be in an industry in which the industry standard is for 10 character passwords - Microsoft’s standard is normally for an eight character password.

-As multitenant services, Office 365 and Dynamics CRM Online are unable to agree to comply with any particular company’s security policy.
+As multitenant services, Office 365 and Microsoft Dynamics CRM Online are unable to agree to comply with any particular company’s security policy.
 However, our customers, in a broad range of industries and countries, have found our services meet their security needs.
-Indeed, Office 365/Dynamics CRM Online are based on an ISO 27001 framework to continually assess and improve the security of our services offerings.
+Indeed, Office 365/Microsoft Dynamics CRM Online are based on an ISO 27001 framework to continually assess and improve the security of our services offerings.

 The Microsoft Online Services Information Security Policy also incorporates additional requirements derived from best-in-class security practices and mapping of relevant international, national and state/provincial requirements.